-It was natural for Ivan and Leah Phillips to follow in their families' footsteps, both learning the floor covering industry across the U.S. and then traveling the world for years before they met.
+Ivan and Leah Phillips followed in their respective families' footsteps, learning the floor covering industry across the U.S. and then traveling the world for years before they met.
 While their love for textiles and design continued to grow once they became a couple, the desire to spend time in exotic locales waned as they created a family in their home state.
-Settled in a quaint town, nestled in rolling green mountains near beautiful pre-Civil War ruins, they combined their passion for rugs with Ivan's studies in engineering to expand their business of importing rugs from India to include affordable, high-quality wool rugs made in the U.S.
+Settled in a quaint town, they combined their passion for rugs with Ivan's studies in engineering to expand their business from simply importing Indian rugs to making high-quality wool rugs in the U.S.

 "For our machine-woven rugs, we use 100% pure New Zealand wool," says Ivan.
 Soft enough for hand knitting, yet durable and resilient enough to withstand years of foot traffic, this wool is well-suited to the proprietary looming process that transforms the yarn into the most luxurious loop and shag rugs.